 - The PI is a U.S. citizen or non-citizen national of the United States admitted for permanent residence OR applied for permanent residence.
 (For non-citizens, the applicant organization must have policies in place to determine whether residence status or visa status will allow completion of the research.)

 The AOTF HSR is ideally targeted to principal investigators who do not currently have substantial extramural research awards as an independent principal investigator (e.g., R01, PCORI, Research Program Project Grant, Veterans Administration Merit Award, Field-Initiated Project).
 Typically, the principal investigator (PI) will have a funding history associated with early stage, emerging, or early midcareer investigators that may include small research grants and training-related or mentored career awards.
-The PI must also have a commitment from an experienced research mentor who has an established record of substantial extramural grant funding, peer-reviewed publications and supervision and mentoring of researchers.

 The Health Services Research grant program receives major funding from The National Board for Certification in Occupational Therapy (NBCOT®).

 - RFA and award guidelines are posted on AOTF website.

 - Review the research priorities, objectives, approaches, and eligibility criteria found in the RFA.

 - Review award guidelines.